 No part of the old creation in me is good because every member of the human race is born dead in their sin.
 Like Adam, we have knowledge of what is evil, but no ability to avoid it and do something good.
 Similarly, we have knowledge of what is good and an inner desire to do good things, but the old sin nature has no capacity to do anything that pleases God, even when we really want to!

-Paul makes it clear that on the one hand, "nothing good dwells in me," i.e. in my fleshly self.
+Paul makes it clear that on the one hand "nothing good dwells in me," (in my fleshly self).
 No wonder he insisted in his letter to the Philippians, "we have NO confidence in the flesh, and that it is GOD Himself, who does the good work IN US, both to WILL and to DO for His good pleasure."
-Paul also points out that, on the other hand, we may desire to do good and nurture a heart that is willing to be righteous, BUT, "we cannot do the good we wish to do."
+Paul also points out on the other hand, we may desire to do good and nurture a heart that is willing to be righteous, but "we cannot do the good we wish to do."

 This is a truth we need to recognise and take daily, for Scripture tells us that there are NONE that do good - not even one.
 But at salvation, God started a good work in each of His children and HE has promised to finish the good work in us.
 Praise His holy name.

 Heavenly Father, how I thank You for the book of Romans and the truths it contains about our changed relationship to the Law after we have been justified by faith, identified with Christ, and positioned in Him.
-Thank You that in Him I am not under the Law but under grace.
-Thank You that the penalty for my sin has been paid and the power of sin in my life has been broken - and it is ALL by grace through faith in Christ Jesus my Saviour.
-How I praise You that I am part of a new creation.
+Thank You that in Him, I am not under the Law but under grace.
+Thank You that the penalty for my sin has been paid and the power of sin in my life has been broken, all by grace through faith in Christ Jesus my Saviour.
 Help me keep my sinful nature nailed to the Cross, for in me there is no good thing.
 But thank You that You started a good work in me and will complete it on the day of Christ.
 May my life and witness be honouring to You.
 In Jesus' name I pray, AMEN.